Chichester boat sales office now open! Read more.

 Fishing boats come in a variety of sizes and many different types of boats lend themselves to fishing activities.
 The most popular boats for deep sea fishing are centre console boats.

-For small bodies of water, or inland water, pontoon boats are popular, but many small run-around boats double up as fishing vessels, and even all types of rowing boats can be used for both leisure or fishing on calm waters.
-In fact, virtually all types of small boats can be used for fishing in the right circumstances.
+For small bodies of water, or inland water, pontoon boats are popular, but many small run-around boats double up as fishing vessels, and all types of rowing boats can also be used for both leisure or fishing on calm waters.
+Virtually all types of small boats can be used for fishing in the right circumstances.

 Key traits of any fishing boat are strength, durability and stability.